 After the 'death by declaration' appointment we will then send you the following documents by post:

-Death certificates, which are full copies of the entry in the register, will cost £4.00 at the time of registration.
-Further copies of the certificate issued by the Registrar after the time of registration will cost £7.00 per copy
+Death certificates, which are full copies of the entry in the register, will cost £11 per certificate.

 Please be aware that it will take a day or two longer to register by declaration because the documents will be sent by post.
 This should be taken into account when making funeral arrangements.